Overview

 Colour descriptionVariableValue

-Light background --QLD-color-light-background#FFFFFF
+Light background --QLD-color-light__background#EFF4F9

-Light background shade --QLD-color-light-background__shade#F5F5F5
+Light background shade --QLD-color-light__background--shade#E5EEF5

-Light background alternative --QLD-color-light-alt-background#E8E8E8
+Light background alternative --QLD-color-light__background--alt#E8E8E8

-Light background alternative shade --QLD-color-light-alt-background__shade#E0E0E0
+Light background alternative shade --QLD-color-light__background--alt-shade#E0E0E0

-Dark background --QLD-color-dark-background#09549F
+Dark background --QLD-color-dark__background#09549F

-Dark background shade --QLD-color-dark-background__shade#04498F
+Dark background shade --QLD-color-dark__background--shade#04498F

-Dark background alternative --QLD-color-dark-alt-background#05325F
+Dark background alternative --QLD-color-dark__background--alt:#05325F

-Dark background alternative shade --QLD-color-dark-alt-background__shade #052C53
+Dark background alternative shade --QLD-color-dark__background--alt-shade #052C53

 Example